Muosvr/cryptozombie/Solidity_web3js_notes.md

 # Notes on Solidity contract and web3js
-Using this file as a cheat sheet to program a contract on solidity, deploy it, and ineract with your own web app
+Use this file as a cheat sheet to program a contract on solidity, deploy it, and ineract with your own web app

 ## Content
 * [Solidity basics](#Solidity-basics)